givemepower8/Phaser3Practices/docs/COC.md

 PEKKA needs proper funneling.
 Outside building must be cleared up before pekka goes there, otherwise Pekka will chop the wall and go outside of the core to attack some trash building around the base.

+Don't send all the wizards too soon.
 Look at the base layout and check where the majority of mortars are as they have long range and splash damage which wipes off wizards quickly.
 The strategy is to use golem as the meat shield grouped with pekkas, 3 wall breakers open the first layer once the golem distracted the defensing buildings.
-Sending the level 8 pekka which speeds up the attack, 2 pekkas, the king, along with 5 to 8 wizards which attack behind.
-Use rage in the first open compartment as it helps King and pekka deal damages faster.
+Sending the level 8 pekka which speeds up the attack, 2 pekkas, the king, along with 5 to 8 wizards which follow behind.
+Only after the outside trash building is cleared, then use rage in the first open compartment as it helps King and pekka deal damages faster.
 If the wizards hit bombs or great bombs so get killed, always have 4 to 5 wizards follow the pekkas so they can attack defensing buildings over the walls.
 Send in the rest wall breakers to open more inside walls, and send more wizards to the core, usually town hall and other defensing structures like hidden teslas are exposed at this moment, use rage one more time so to destroy town hall and teslas.
 Healing spell can be saved to use on rest building like remaining teslas, wizard towers when the survived troops are covered mostly.

 Send the king with the level 8 pekka as the main attacking troop, because rage spells work well on Pekka and king.
 Have one pekka with 3 to 5 wizards to destroy the outside building so inner pekkas can move forward and won't move outside.
 3 to 5 wizards to clear the other outside.

 Wizards are the key for the win.
 For a nearly maxed out TH8, GoWiPe can get 2 stars easily, but you need luck to get 3 stars as PEKKA's attacking speed is slow without wizard's help.
-If wizards get hit on giant bomb or bomb, the second wave may fail as so PEKKAs will get destroyed by higher level defensing buildings like teslas and burst cannons if they are not destroyed fast.
-The key is destroy the splash dealing building as soon as possible as they kill wizards fast, and don't send in all the wizards at a time otherwise they will be wiped out by splash damage dealing buildings and great bombs.
-One PEKKA followed by 4 to 5 wizards are good enough.
+If wizards get hit on giant bomb or bomb, the second wave may fail as so PEKKAs will get destroyed by higher level defensing buildings like teslas and burst cannons if they are not destroyed in a fast manner by wizards.
+The key is destroy the splash dealing building as soon as possible as they kill wizards fast, and don't send in all the wizards at first otherwise they will be wiped out by splash damage dealing buildings and great bombs.

 ##### TH8 GoWiVa

-GoWiVa is for attacking some low level TH9, their base is a more open with less layer as they are covered by x-bows, valkyries can do much better than wizards, as x-bows destroy wizards very quickly and wizards attack is slow.
+GoWiVa is for attacking some low level TH9, the base is a more open with less layer as they are covered by x-bows, valkyries can do much better than wizards, as x-bows destroy wizards very quickly and wizards attack is slower than valkyries.

 1 Golem + 13 Valkyries + 12 Wizards + 6 Wall Breakers + 6 Archers + 1 rage spell + 2 Healing Spell + 1 earthquake and 1 Pekka + 1 Poison Spell in CC

 Valkyrie attacks and moves faster than pekka, and their HP is much higher than wizards.
 Once the access to x-bow is open, use valkyrie to take it down.
 Valkyries are harder to control when the base has lots of condensed compartments as they will leave the core and go outside to attack the outside trash buildings, especially after rage.
+Don't drop the rage spell on Valkyrie directly, drop to the area 2 tiles in front of the valkyries.
 For GoWiVa, wizards' mission is to clear the outside buildings to keep the valkyries inside.

 ##### TH8 GoHo